The Scramble for Africa

 Resource wars often feature 'extreme and conspicuous atrocity'

-against the population,"' because corrupt governments' power
+against the population,10 because corrupt governments' power relies

-local hearts and minds.
+hearts and minds.
 In fact quite the opposite is true.
 Plunderers

-to serve as prostitutes, semi-slave labourers and child soldiers.
+as prostitutes, semi-slave labourers and child soldiers.

 The fog of war